sark5/qc-studio-mini/README.md

 ---

-## 🧠 Final Note
+## 🧠 Disclaimer

-QC-Studio Mini is built for **learning, research, and innovation in neuroimaging QC** — not as a replacement for clinical expertise.
+This tool is intended for **research and educational purposes only**.
+It should not be used as a substitute for professional medical diagnosis or clinical decision-making.